jboliv01/react-portfolio/posts/de-zc-w1.md

 --url=${URL}
 ```

-You will then run the same command, only slightly modified in order to ingest our Taxi Zone data. replace the `table` argument with a new table name to represent our `taxi_zone_data` and change the URL to the location of our zone data.
+You will then run the same command, only slightly modified in order to ingest our Taxi Zone data.
+Replace the `table` argument with a new table name to represent our `taxi_zone_data` and change the URL to the location of our zone data.

 `export URL="https://s3.amazonaws.com/nyc-tlc/misc/taxi+_zone_lookup.csv"`